Markovian Continuity of the MMSE: Background on Stochastic Convergences and Stochastic Degradedness / Garbling

 \subsection{Stochastic Degradedness / Garbling}

-The following notion of \textit{stochastic degradedness} or \textit{garbling} and theorem will be used in the derivation of continuity in distribution results in \secref{s:weak-continuity}.
-We define this notion in terms of RVs rather than in the more common terms of conditional distributions~\cite[Definition~7.3.1]{Yuksel-Basar:games:book:2024}.
+The following notion of \textit{stochastic degradedness} or \textit{garbling} and theorem will be used in the derivation of continuity in distribution results in \secref{s:main}.
+We define this notion in terms of RVecs rather than in the more common terms of conditional distributions~\cite[Definition~7.3.1]{Yuksel-Basar:games:book:2024}.